RommelTJ/ml_learning/deep_learning_for_coders/lesson2/01_Lesson2.md

 you end up with statistically significant results.
 For example, denser cities will have more transmissions for disease.

 ## Turn predictive model into something useful in production

+"Designing great data products" by Jeremy Howard.

+Use the Drivetrain approach:
+1. Defined Objective: What outcome am I trying to achieve?
+2. Levers: What inputs can we control?
+3. Data: What data can we collect?
+4. Models: How the levers influence the objective.

 ## Practical exercise with Bing Image Search
 ## Bing Image Sign up
 ## Data Block API